Interim Dean: R. Vance Roley

 - A minimum of 24 upper division TIM credits must be taken at the TIM school.

-Application forms are available in the TIM Student Services Office for classified degree students at UH Manoa in other schools and colleges who wish to change majors.
+Applications are available on the TIM website for classified degree students at UH Manoa in other schools and colleges who wish to change majors.
 Applications must be received by March 1 for fall admission and November 1 for spring admission.
 Applicants who are not currently classified degree students at UH Manoa must submit the UH System Application Form to the UH Manoa Office of Admissions by the published fall and spring application deadlines.

 To earn the bachelor of science degree, students must complete the following requirements: